 Upcoming Webinars:

-Get involved in analyzing the audio data!
-Eclipse Soundscapes collected lots of sound data from the October 14, 2023, annular solar eclipse and the April 8, 2024, total solar eclipse!
-The sound data collected will help us understand the impact of the 2023 and 2024 solar eclipses on various U.S. ecosystems.
-When data analysis activities are available, we will email everyone on the ES Data Analyst updates list.
+Get involved in learning about audio data analysis!
+Eclipse Soundscapes collected extensive sound data from the October 14, 2023, annular solar eclipse and the April 8, 2024, total solar eclipse.
+This data will help us explore the impact of these solar eclipses on various U.S. ecosystems.
+As we analyze the data using computer-based methods, we’ll share updates and insights from the results with everyone on the ES Data Analysis updates list.
+Sign up to stay informed and discover what our analysis reveals!

 4,351 ES Observers submitted their observations from April 8-15!